exponential-idle-guides/exponential-idle-guides/src/view/guides/theory-strategies.md

 The theory sim we currently recommend was made by XLII, and can be [accessed here.](https://theory-simulator.tredec.repl.co/)

+A "%" can be seen on some strategies.
+The “%” indicates modulus, which to simplify, is the remainder of a division.
+So, 13 % 10 = 3,
+21 % 10 = 1,
+20 % 10 = 0
+Because the modulus used is mod10, and we use a base 10 numbering system, we can look at the last digit of the level to find the result of the modulus.
+So, 214**5** % 10 = **5**

 ### Theory 1: Recurrence Relations

 T1 is one of the theories that benefit the most from active strategies.
 T1SolarXLII improves slightly on T1AI.